ClickCease How to Find Broken Images on Website & Fix Them (2026)

 Guide to fix broken images

-That’s all.
-You are now able to find and fix all of your broken images using Morningscore.
+That’s it.
+You can now find and fix all of your broken images using Morningscore.
 Fast and easy.

-How to fix broken images once they are identified
+How to find and fix broken images on website pages

-First step of fixing broken images is to detect them.
-By using Morningscore this have already been done for you and you can start fixing the issues.
+The first step in fixing broken images is to detect them.
+By using Morningscore, this has already been done and you can start fixing the issues.

-Let’s look into the possible solutions when you have broken images that you need to fix.
+Let’s look at the possible solutions when you have broken images to fix.

 Go to the affected page

-First, you need to open the landing page that Morningscore is showing have a broken image.
+First, open the page that Morningscore shows as having a broken image.

 Visually inspect the page

-Sharpen your eyes and take a close look on the landing page.
-If you see any boxes with broken images, icons or similar in it, this is probably your issue.
+Take a close look at the page.
+If you see boxes with broken image icons, that is likely the issue.

 Check if the image matches the one from Morningscore

-If you found a broken image by visually inspecting the site then right-click the broken image and press “copy image address” or similar copy image function in the menu that appears.
+If you found a broken image by looking at the page, then right-click the broken image and choose “copy image address” or a similar function.

-Now you need to see if the URL is the same as the one in the table in Morningscore.
-If yes, then it’s time to either remove the image or replace it with a working image in your website page editor.
+Compare it with the URL in the Morningscore table.
+If it matches, it is time to either remove the image or replace it with a working one in your page editor.

 A little trick

-If you find 0 results, it is because the picture has already been removed or there are in fact no longer broken images on the landing page.
-Scan the issue in Morningscore and the issue should be resolved.
+If you get 0 results, it means the image has already been removed or there are no longer broken images on the page.
+Rescan the issue in Morningscore and it should be resolved.

 Reasons an image gets broken

-I often hear that website owners doesn’t really get how they can have broken images when they are certain that no changes have been made.
+I often hear that website owners don’t understand how they can have broken images when they are sure no changes were made.

 • The image was accidentally moved or deleted.